-For First Time and When Activating Alarm Action: Alarm Will Say: Activate Alarm (If the battery has not been activated, perform Step 7 on page 3).
-"Welcome, First Alert Carbon Monoxide and Smoke Alarm."
-"No location programmed" if first time or "[Location, example "Hallway"] location programmed after activating Alarm.
+Alarm Will Say: "Welcome, First Alert Smoke and Carbon Monoxide Alarm."
+"No location programmed" if first time or "[Location, example: "Basement"] location programmed" when changing batteries.
 "To select location, press and hold test button now."
-Press &amp; Hold Test Button if you would like to program the location or change the location of the Alarm.
-Release button after Alarm responds.
 "To save location, press and hold test button after location is heard."
-Alarm will speak list of locations (see below).
-After you hear the location of where you are placing the Alarm, Press & Hold the Test Button. "[Location, example: "Hallway"] location saved."
+Alarm will speak list of locations (see below). "[Location, example: "Basement" location saved."
 If no location is chosen: "No location saved."